Airbus to Build Planes in Alabama, Challenging Boeing

 Airbus SAS plans to assemble single- aisle aircraft in the U.S. for the first time, encroaching on Boeing Co.
-(BA)’s home market to tap demand from North American airlines seeking to renew their fleets.
+(BA:US)’s home market to tap demand from North American airlines seeking to renew their fleets.

 Airbus has chosen Mobile, Alabama, as the site to build A320 single-aisle aircraft that compete with Boeing’s 737, the Toulouse, France-based company said today.
 Construction will begin by the middle of next year, with deliveries starting in 2016 and output of 40 to 50 planes annually by 2018.